rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 If you set up a new Cloud9 or EC2 instance, follow the steps in [Install necessary tools]({{< ref "./prerequisites/#Install necessary tools" >}}) and [Configure AWS Credentials and Region for Deployment]({{< ref "./prerequisites/#Configure AWS Credentials and Region for Deployment" >}}).
 Then [install the Velero CLI](https://velero.io/docs/v1.10/basic-install/#install-the-cli).

-### Deploy backup EKS cluster
+### Configure backup EKS cluster

-Next, we will create a new `tfvars` file with the name of the backup cluster and necessary information about the original deployment.
+Next, we will create a new `sample.auto.tfvars` file to configure the new deployment.
+This will consist of three steps - basic deployment information, information about the production deployment, and additional upgrade information.

-#### Generate variable file for new cluster
+#### Basic deployment information

 Execute this step on the Cloud9 or EC2 instance you are using for the new cluster.